Stainlessbrown/Plot_3D/README.md

-# Plot 3D - macOS ARM Build
+# Plot 3D - macOS Builds

-This repository contains the Plot 3D application specifically configured for building on macOS ARM (Apple Silicon) architecture.
+This repository contains the Plot 3D application configured for building on both macOS architectures: Apple Silicon (ARM) and Intel.

 ## About Plot 3D